TomZdulski/FUEL-CMS/README.md

 #### Assumptions:

-- use of Twig parsing engine (instead of dwoo)(but keeps dwoo cache folder for down-compatibility)
+- use of Twig parsing engine (instead of dwoo)(but keeping dwoo cache folder for down-compatibility)
 - use of national language (polish) as default language, english is second and there may be more other languages used.
 - 'segment' method for page language determination (allows for cleaner friendly links in different languages)
 -